How to travel wherever you want in Pokémon GO with fake GPS location?

 You can try iMoveGo for free on WooTechy’s website to try out the usage and functionality of this highly advanced tool.
 But remember: some features require a premium version subscription.

 Excellent prices await you!
-They range from the monthly plan ($9.95 monthly — five devices) to the quarterly plan ($19.95 — five devices).
+They range from the monthly plan ($9.95 per month — five devices) to the quarterly plan ($19.95 — five devices).
 If you prefer, you can purchase a lifetime license for $59.95.

 FAQ: WooTechy Spoofer FAQ for Pokémon GO (Android/iOS)